mneustadts/python-api-Analysis/README.md

 # Python API project - Weather

 ## Summary
-In this project I was tasked with creating a Python script to visualize the weather of 500+ cities across the world, at varying distances from the equator.
-To accomplish this, I used a simple Python library called Citipy, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.
+This project dealt with creating a Python script to visualize the weather of 500+ cities across the world, at varying distances from the equator.
+To accomplish this, a simple Python library called Citipy, the OpenWeatherMap API, and a little common sense were used to create a representative model of weather across world cities.

 ### Data Retrieval
-I started by getting a random list of around 500+ cities from the Citipy library.
-Then using that list I called on the OpenWeatherMap API to get a dataframe consisting of all the columns of relevant information I needed in ordr to run my analysis.
+Get a random list of around 500+ cities from the Citipy library.
+Then using that list on the OpenWeatherMap API to get a dataframe consisting of all the columns of relevant information needed in order to run an analysis.

 ![Data_R](./WeatherPy/Figures/Datar.png?raw=true "Data_R")